 - Age of the business

-- Whether the growth of the business is trending upwards or is stagnant.
+- Whether the business’ growth is trending upwards or is stagnant/declining

 Key SaaS Metrics